Srinu520/portfolio/portfolio-site/README.md

 # Portfolio Front-End

-React + TypeScript application bootstrapped with Vite.
-The app powers the public portfolio while delegating contact form delivery to the standalone Nodemailer API located in `server/`.
+Next.js + TypeScript application that powers Srinu's portfolio site and ships with a serverless `/api/contact` endpoint backed by Nodemailer.
+The intent is to deploy everything to Vercel so the UI and API live in a single project.

 ## Local development